-At the Law Offices of Ogle, Elrod & Baril, PLLC, we understand how a brain injury can impact your daily life.
+At the OEB Law, PLLC, we understand how a brain injury can impact your daily life.
 What makes things even worse is knowing that someone else’s negligence or recklessness caused your injury.

 If you suffered a traumatic brain injury and want to pursue compensation from the negligent party responsible for causing your injury, we may be able to help you.
 A brain injury lawyer in Corryton from our firm can discuss the options available for you to recover compensation for your medical bills, lost wages, and pain and suffering.

 Call us today at 865-546-1111 to schedule a free, no-obligation consultation.

 Asking Details About Your Brain Injury